Reach for the Sky: Production

+Lewis Gilbert said Daniel Angel wanted to buy the rights for the book even without having read it, before it had been published, because he sensed it was going to be a best seller.
+Angel bought the film rights for £15,000 and showed the book to Lewis Gilbert while they were making The Sea Shall Not Have Them together.
+Gilbert and Vernon Harris started writing the script but Harris dropped out.
+Terence Rattigan turned down the job.
+H Bates started writing it and turned it down.
+William Alec Douglas tried then gave it up.
+Lewis Gilbert wrote the script in collaboration with Paul Brickhill who wrote the book.
+The film was made through Angel's own company though financed by Rank.

-Richard Burton was the first choice for the lead but he dropped out when he was offered the lead in Alexander the Great at what Gilbert describes as "three or four times the salary".
+Richard Burton was the first choice for the lead and he was considering it but he dropped out when he was offered the lead in Alexander the Great at what Gilbert describes as "three or four times the salary".
+The second choice was Laurence Olivier who turned it down – Gilbert later admitted Olivier would have been miscast.

 Kenneth More was cast instead at a fee of £25,000.
 Producer Daniel Angel recalled:

 My wife said to me, 'Kenneth More is Douglas Bader.'
 And so he was!
 He was a good actor, but, looking back, I don't think he was all that versatile and he wasn't physically a very attractive man.
 He couldn't play love scenes.
 He was more of a playboy type.
 He was Douglas Bader!
 Bader wasn't a technical adviser but I suppose Kenny More modelled himself physically on Bader.

 More arranged to meet Bader to prepare for the role.
 They played a round of golf; much to More's surprise (as he was a good golfer), Bader beat him decisively.

-Lewis Gilbert said Douglas Bader was difficult to deal with.
+Lewis Gilbert said Douglas Bader was difficult to deal with and did not help at all during filming:

 When he read the script he said I had made a terrible hash of it because I'd cut out a lot of his friends.
 I pointed out that the book contained hundreds of names and I had to cut it down or else the film would run for three days.
 He said, 'That's your problem.
 If you don't get my friends in, I won't double for the film,' because he was going to double for Kenneth More in long shots.
-I explained to him that that wouldn't stop the film being made; I said that we would undoubtedly find someone with a disability similar to his - which he did.
+I explained to him that that wouldn't stop the film being made; I said that we would undoubtedly find someone with a disability similar to his – which he did.
 In fact a number of his friends had helped me with the script, although we didn't tell Douglas that.
 Douglas wasn't in the film at all.